 Some lawyers argue that many of the doctors who get swept up in these kinds of cases are doing honest work: These doctors simply have a different opinion than another doctor who is later asked to review their diagnoses.
 Writing in The Wall Street Journal last year, the lawyers Kyle Clark and Andrew George pointed out that a decade ago, most health-care fraud centered on something the doctor failed to do, such as neglecting to treat a patient who was actually sick.
 Now prosecutors are bringing more and more so-called medical-necessity cases, which focus on a test or procedure doctors did do that they shouldn’t have.
 “Doctors can, and do, honestly disagree by wide margins,” Clark and George wrote.
 “Show two doctors the same image, and you may get wildly varying—yet highly confident—opinions of what it shows.”

 The most devious doctors, who will harm their patients to line their pockets, make headlines.
 But in a way, even honest doctors are incentivized to err on the side of excessive care.
 Most doctors work on a fee-for-service basis, meaning the more they bill insurance plans, the more they earn.
-Some states and hospitals are trying to avoid this situation by experimenting with paying doctors a fixed amount.
+Some states and hospitals are trying to avoid this situation by experimenting with paying doctors a fixed amount per patient.
 But that, Sparrow said, creates the opposite problem: It means doctors are incentivized to do less.
 Ideally, in his view, there wouldn’t be incentives either way.
 “I don’t want a doctor who is richer for treating me more or richer for treating me less,” he said.
 “I want a doctor who is on a salary.”

 Whether or not Awaad was seeking to enrich himself, he might be parting with his earnings soon.
 A jury recently decided that he owes Martinez $2.8 million—though this amount will likely be reduced because it exceeds Michigan’s cap on damages.
 Awaad’s hospital, Oakwood Healthcare, merged with Beaumont Health after the lawsuit was filed, and Beaumont plans to appeal.
 In an emailed statement, a Beaumont spokesman told me, “While we respect the jury’s recent verdict, we disagree with the outcome and will appeal.
 We cannot comment about the specifics of this case or others because of pending legal proceedings and patient privacy laws, but we believe patients were treated appropriately.”